 \section{Conclusions}

-In this paper, we propose \textit{Plan-then-Reason} framework to answer different types of user queries over tables with sentence context.
-It understands the commonsense and concepts in the query and plans the reasoning steps over programs and languages.
+In this paper, we propose a novel \textit{Plan-then-Reason} framework to answer user queries over tables with sentence context, which analyzes the commonsense and concepts in the query and plans the reasoning steps over programs and natural languages.
 We construct an instruction tuning set \texttt{TrixInstruct} to finetune models to obtain such planning and reasoning abilities with only 6k examples.
-The experiments show that our resulting models \textsc{ProTrix} and \textsc{ProTrix-Coder} generalize to unseen tabular tasks with sentence context and produce accurate and faithful explanations.
+Experiments show that our resulting models \textsc{ProTrix} and \textsc{ProTrix-Coder} can generalize to unseen tabular tasks with sentence context and produce accurate and faithful explanations.
 Our work highlights the required abilities for generalist models over tabular tasks with sentence context, and paves the way for future research directions.